MiTPenguin/bms-dms/README.md

 # TYK2 Deep Mutational Scanning by Octant and Bristol Meyers Squibb

 Welcome!
-This repository contains analyses, code, and summary statistics related to and reproducing the manuscript `Deep mutational scanning to characterize the mechanistic role of TYK2 in immune signaling and disease`.
+This repository contains analyses, code, and summary statistics related to and reproducing the manuscript [Deep mutational scanning to characterize the mechanistic role of TYK2 in immune signaling and disease](https://www.biorxiv.org/content/10.1101/2025.10.11.681520v1).
 This repository contains the following:

 ```
 ├── aux